Multinational state: United Kingdom

 Almost a century later, the Kingdom of Ireland merged with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland under the 1800 Acts of Union.
 The United Kingdom thus became the union of the kingdoms of England, Ireland, and Scotland.
 Eventually, disputes within Ireland over the terms of Irish home rule led to the partition of the island: The Irish Free State received dominion status in 1922, while Northern Ireland remained part of the UK.
 As a result, in 1927, the formal title of the UK was changed to its current form, the United Kingdom of Great Britain and Northern Ireland.

 Political, ethnic, and religious tensions between Irish and British groups in Northern Ireland culminated in The Troubles.
 This period of armed conflict erupted in 1966 between loyalist paramilitaries, seeking to maintain the country's position in the UK, and republican paramilitaries, seeking to unify Ireland as a 32-county independent republic.
 The British Army also played a key role.
 Following the deaths of over 3,500 people, a peace treaty was reached in 1998, although divisions remain high in some areas and sporadic violence still occurs.

 The end of the 20th century brought major governing changes, with the establishment of devolved national administrations for Northern Ireland, Scotland, and Wales following pre-legislative referendums.

-The Scottish National Party, the largest political party in Scotland, is committed to the goal of an independent Scotland within the European Union, but this is opposed by the leadership of the next three largest parties in the Scottish Parliament.
+The Scottish National Party, the largest political party in Scotland, is committed to the goal of an independent Scotland within the European Union, but this is opposed by three of the four other parties in the Scottish Parliament.
 A referendum on Scottish independence was held in September 2014, and 55% of the electorate rejected independence in favour of retaining the union.
 Plaid Cymru, a Welsh nationalist party, has a similar ambition for Wales.
 Plaid Cymru is currently the second- or third-largest party in Wales depending on how it is measured.
 Several parties in Northern Ireland, including the second- and third-largest, seek to establish an independent United Ireland, and have repeatedly called for border polls.
 The d'Hondt system used in Northern Ireland means that either the First Minister or Deputy First Minister will be from one of these parties.